microsoftarchive/Learn-LTI/docs/TROUBLESHOOTING.md

 If you are deploying the service in a test environment please ensure that your test LMS environment had a valid SSL certificateinstalled we require all traffic to utilise SSL.

-## Configuration
+## LTI Application Login  error: You are not enrolled in this course

 If you receive the following error.

 ![Learnltiadd](../images/LearnLTIAADIssue.png)

+User not registered on the LMS or logged into Web Browser with the incorrect account
+- Ensure you are using an Azure AD connected account and logged into their web browser with the same account they used to sign into the LMS.
-Ensure you are using an Azure AD connected account.
-Please ensure that AAD sign for your LMS is enabled and you are signing into your LMS with a AAD account.
-The emails of the users in the LMS and AAD should match.
-Also please ensure the users are active on the course.
+- Please ensure that AAD sign for your LMS is enabled and you are signing into your LMS with a AAD account.
+- The emails of the users in the LMS and AAD should match.
+- Ensure the users are active on the course.

+## LTI Application doesnt load error: Could not validate nonce.

+If you recieve a browser message

+{"Message":"Could not validate nonce."}

+We have seen this is an intermittent issue, it usually happens if the user is trying to replay an old call or if the nonce and state value don't match.
+If the user simply refreshes the browser the page will load.

 ## Moodle Users not active - Not Current